mathildathompson/text_adv_app/project_to_do_list.md

 * Force users to confirm their email address!
 * Validate Status can ONLY be either Draft or Published
 * Add a default image for new adventures if one is not provided
+* Can't publish an adventure without at least ending!

 ##Styling